datopian/playbook/onboarding/README.md

 ## How we communicate

-Slack is the main text channel we use to communicate with our team members.
+Google Chats is the main text channel we use to communicate with our team members.

-Slack is a business communication tool, where all the other team members keep in touch and update on a daily basis theire work progress.

-Any project information or artifacts (e.g. README or technical specs) should be kept on the drive and not on Slack. **We use Slack as a communication platform and not a knowledge management platform.**
+Any project information or artifacts (e.g. README or technical specs) should be kept on the drive and not on Google Chats. **We use Google Chats as a communication platform and not a knowledge management platform.**

-Once you have a Slack account, please let your Onboarder know and they will add you to the appropriate channels for your role and introduce you to everyone.
+Once you have your Google Chats accounts, please let your Onboarder know and they will add you to the appropriate channels for your role and introduce you to everyone.

 Please say Hello too!